datagnss/datagnss.github.io/d303-docs/common/choice-of-antenna.md

 ![](images/rover-1.png)

-For some GIS applications or general data collection, we recommend you choose helix antenna.
+For some GIS applications or general data collection, we recommend you choose helix antenna.This kind of field application is less demanding on precision to a few centimeters.

 <br>